chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ### Answer

 Yes, I'm actively learning German.
 I've completed intensive courses up to B1 level and I'm continuing to improve.
-My goal is to reach a higher level so I can integrate better into daily life and the workplace.

-I'm currently at B1 level and attending intensive courses.
-While English is fine for work, I want to keep improving my German to communicate more naturally with colleagues and clients.
+I want to keep improving my German to communicate more naturally with colleagues and clients.

 ## Available Date